AshAvalanche/ash-docs/docs/console/guides/blueprint/blueprint-configuration.md

 Of course, pick the `CLOUD_REGION` of your choice.

-## Apply the blueprint
+## Apply the devnet blueprint

 Everything is ready to deploy our devnet!
-Let's apply the blueprint:
+Let's apply the first blueprint:

 ```bash title="Command"
 ash console blueprint apply ./devnet.yml